Members of the 1st UK Parliament from Ireland: Members by constituency

-No election took place on 1 January 1801.
-The MPs for constituencies which retained two members after the Union (the thirty two counties and the cities of Cork and Dublin), continued in office.
-In the remaining seats, which were reduced from two MPs to one, there was a drawing of lots to determine which member served at Westminster.
-If one seat in the Parliament of Ireland was vacant, the remaining member continued in office.
-If both seats were vacant, then a United Kingdom by-election was held to fill the vacancy.
+The MPs for constituencies which retained two members after the Union (the thirty-two counties and the county boroughs of Cork and Dublin), continued in office.
+In the 32 constituencies which were reduced from two MPs to one, there was a drawing of lots to determine which member would serve at Westminster.
+This took place in the former Commons chamber in Dublin on 2 October 1800, with the members having their names written on paper and placed in a glass bowl, and then one being drawn by the Clerk of the Crown or his deputy.
+It was also permitted for one member to volunteer to vacate his seat, allowing further opportunities for bargaining and corruption.

+If one seat in a Parliament of Ireland constituency were vacant, the remaining member continued in office.
+If both seats were vacant, as was the case in Clonmel and Dundalk, then a by-election was held to fill the vacancy.